-Contemporary style is made to stand out with simple, clean lines with large windows without decorative trim.
+Contemporary style stands out with simple, clean lines with large windows without decorative trim.
 Almost anything goes with Contemporary homes as architects create buildings that often look like a sculpture with asymmetrical designs, flat roofs with multilevel roof-lines, curved and round elements, projected cantilevers, circles juxtaposing squares and more.
 Exteriors include siding, stucco, stone, brick, concrete and wood.
 Contemporary homes use windows in walls and ceilings in ways that introduce abundant natural light both for illumination and decorative effect.

 Windows for Modern and Contemporary Style Homes

 Contemporary designs also take advantage of many types of windows:

-- Casement, sliding and fixed windows are all possibilities.
+- Fixed, casement and sliding windows are all possibilities.
 Fixed windows do not open (think “picture windows”) are often large and have no screens, so they provide excellent focal points with unencumbered views.
 Sliding windows create a clean look that fits with the contemporary style.